dmi3/bin/README.md

 it back after exiting.
 Additionally sets green prompt on remote host.
 Useful for Keepassx and visual distinction to avoid notorious "wrong window" problem.
 Also works when connecting Fish → Bash
+If you want hostname from local `~/.ssh/config` file to appear in title use [sssh2](https://github.com/dmi3/bin/blob/master/sssh2).

 Requirements
 ------------